 Guides and information for specific needs

-At LLA, we are passionate about ensuring that we provide special assistance services that cater for people's specific needs, wherever possible.
+At LLA, we are passionate about ensuring that we provide Assisted Travel (previously Special Assistance) services that cater for people's specific needs, wherever possible.
 Below you can find detailed information about the practices we have in place for a selection of specific conditions.
 We are constantly evaluating this and looking into ways we can offer specialised support for more conditions.

 Hearing Aids